 Students will normally take two years to complete this program.
 Program requirements will include a minimum of 15 credit units as specified below, followed by an M.A. thesis based on original research.
 The means by which students will meet the Department's second language requirement will also be decided at the time of admission into the program.

-- minimum of 15 credit units of course work including:
+- a minimum of 15 credit units of course work including:

-- 9 credit units of course work in the first year
+- at least 9 credit units of electives determined in consultation with the advisory committee

 - complete thesis and successful oral thesis defence